Freelunch-AI/docs/brunos_notes.md

 3. If you have internal heavy services (e.g., internal LLM API or Data lake) that would be too costly to replicate in the background cluster and/or you don't care much about experimenting with their code and intra-service tracing, you can just emulate it via a service that simply calls the actual service's API, where you can still experiment with different configurations.
 Of course, this heavy service is then scaled according to the increase in load.

 4. You don't need a large physical cluster.
 You can use a small physical cluster, an existing one (e.g., using vcluster to create a cluster in a k8s namespace) or even choose a virtual cluster running on a single pysical machine (e.g., using kind (kubernetes in docker (kind), minikube, k3d)).
 This of course will impact the speed at which you get evaluation results and observability analysis.
-However, you are safe since the MLOps platform itself is deployed in your fast production cluster.
+However, you are safe since the ML platform itself is deployed in your fast production cluster.

-5. The evaluation and observability benefits you gain from having a sandbox environment for your whole MLOps platform are huge.
+5. The evaluation and observability benefits you gain from having a sandbox environment for your whole ML platform are huge.
 You can do production-grade: debugging, system improvements, engineer training and responsible deployments; without breaking your production system and directly impacting users; or overloading your CI/CD.
-As MLOps platforms get more and more complex, this becomes more and more important.
+As ML platforms get more and more complex, this becomes more and more important.
 </details>

 <details>